James McCormack: Early life and career

-James McCormack, Jr., was born in Chatham, Louisiana, on 8 November 1910.
+James McCormack Jr., was born in Chatham, Louisiana, on 8 November 1910.
 He attended the Riverside Military Academy in Gainesville, Georgia, before entering the United States Military Academy at West Point on 2 July 1928.
 He was commissioned as a second lieutenant in the United States Army Corps of Engineers on graduation on 14 August 1932, ranking 19th in his class.
 He departed for England where he studied at Hertford College, Oxford, as a Rhodes Scholar.
-He was promoted to first lieutenant in August 1935, and awarded his Bachelor of Arts degree from Oxford.
+He was promoted to first lieutenant in August 1935, and awarded his Bachelor of Arts degree in Romance languages from Oxford (this was later converted to a Master of Arts degree).
 On returning to the United States, he was posted to the 8th Engineers at Fort McIntosh, Texas, as a troop commander.

 In June 1936 he became a student at the Massachusetts Institute of Technology, from which he graduated with a Master of Science degree in civil engineering in August 1937.
+His thesis was a joint project with three other student officers from the Army Corps of Engineers under the supervision of Kenneth C. Reynolds.
 He then became a student officer at the Engineering School at Fort Belvoir, Virginia.
 In June 1938, he reported to Vicksburg, Mississippi, as Assistant Project Engineer on the Sardis Reservoir Project.